DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Introduction

-To overcome the reliance on molecular libraries and enable fully data-driven structure elucidation, recent research has turned to more expressive neural architectures capable of \textit{de novo} structure inference directly from spectra.
-Initial attempts in this direction framed the task as a predictive problem, training models to infer coarse structural features from spectra, such as molecular properties~\cite{Spectra2Property}, fingerprints~\cite{MIST}, fragments~\cite{LC-MS,NMR2Struct}, chemical formulas~\cite{FIDDLE}, or other approximate structure profiles~\cite{DeepMSProfiler,MALDI-MSI-IMC,OrbitrapAstral,CrystalNet}.
-Although informative, these coarse predictions do not achieve complete molecular structure elucidation.
+To overcome reliance on predefined molecular libraries and advance toward genuinely data-driven elucidation, recent efforts have turned to more expressive neural architectures capable of inferring molecular structures \textit{de novo} from spectral measurements.
+Initial attempts in this direction have framed the task as a predictive problem, training models to infer coarse structural features from spectra, such as molecular properties~\cite{Spectra2Property}, fingerprints~\cite{MIST}, fragments~\cite{LC-MS,NMR2Struct}, chemical formulas~\cite{FIDDLE}, or other approximate structural profiles~\cite{DeepMSProfiler,MALDI-MSI-IMC,OrbitrapAstral,CrystalNet}.
+Although valuable, these coarse predictions fall short of achieving a complete molecular structure elucidation.

-In a shift toward complete structure elucidation, subsequent works introduced generative models that take spectral data as input and produce discrete molecular representations, such as SMILES~\cite{MSNovelist} or molecular graphs~\cite{DiffMS}.
-These models typically follow autoregressive architectures, generating molecular structures token by token using RNNs~\cite{Spec2Mol,Seq2Seq,NMRGen} or Transformers~\cite{Casanovo,NMR2Struct,Spectra2Structure,IR2Structure,Vib2Mol,PatchBasedSelfAttention}.
-Despite their promise, they face two fundamental limitations.
-First, generative models built on discrete SMILES sequences or graphs inherently lack geometric inductive biases and cannot effectively capture 3D geometric information.
-This is critical because many spectral modalities, such as infrared (IR), Raman, and ultraviolet-visible (UV-Vis), are inherently dependent on the molecule’s geometry and associated energy states~\cite{MolSpectra}.
-Second, all existing methods are limited to processing a single type of spectrum in isolation, whereas molecular structure elucidation in practice relies on the joint interpretation of multiple spectral modalities, each offering complementary structural cues~\cite{MolPuzzle}.
+In a shift toward complete structure elucidation, subsequent works have introduced generative models that take spectral data as input and produce discrete molecular representations, such as SMILES strings or molecular graphs.
+These models typically follow autoregressive architectures, generating molecular structures token-by-token using RNNs~\cite{Spec2Mol,Seq2Seq,NMRGen,MSNovelist} or Transformers~\cite{Casanovo,NMR2Struct,Spectra2Structure,IR2Structure,Vib2Mol,PatchBasedSelfAttention}.
+Despite their promise, these models face two fundamental limitations.
+First, generative models built on discrete SMILES strings or graphs inherently lack geometric inductive bias and cannot effectively capture 3D geometric information.
+This is critical because many spectral modalities, such as infrared (IR), Raman, and ultraviolet-visible (UV-Vis), are inherently dependent on the geometry of molecules and the associated energy states~\cite{MolSpectra}.
+Second, all existing methods are limited to processing a single type of spectrum in isolation, whereas molecular structure elucidation, in practice, relies on the joint interpretation of multiple spectral modalities, each offering complementary structural cues~\cite{MolPuzzle}.
 Current models lack support for such multi-modal spectral reasoning, thereby constraining their accuracy and generalizability.
-These limitations highlight the need for a more principled and unified generative framework that can integrate both geometric reasoning and multi-modal spectral conditioning.
+These limitations highlight the need for a principled, unified generative framework that can integrate both geometric reasoning and multi-modal spectral conditioning.